-Don’t just talk to anyone who is willing to listen. . .talk with those who can encourage, exhort and edify you in your most Holy faith.
-The best thing is to reject thoughts of worry before they can ever build a stronghold.
+Don’t just talk to anyone and everyone who is willing to listen. . . choose someone who knows your heart and who can encourage, exhort and edify you in your most Holy faith.
+The best thing is to reject thoughts of worry before they can build a stronghold.

 6. What were you worrying about last year?